peterhinch/micropython-samples/rp2/RP2.md

 ## 1.4 CS/

 The application should assert CS/ (set to 0) prior to transmission and deassert it after transmission is complete.
+An external pullup resistor to 3.3V should be provided to ensure that the receiving device sees CS/ `False` in the interval between power-up and application start-up.
+A value of a few KΩ is suggested.

 # 2. Nonblocking SPI slave